Microsoft/azure-docs.pl-pl/articles/cognitive-services/immersive-reader/includes/quickstarts/immersive-reader-client-library-java-android.md

  * A thin singleton class that is used to hold the Client's IAuthenticator's implementation and the Content to be read.
  * This is required for two reasons:
  * 1) As per Android guidelines, data being passed via intent should be limited to a few KBs.
 Alternative is to use Singleton holder classes like this one.
- * 2) We need a way to make callbacks survive app configuration changes and killed in background scenarios */
+ * 2) We need a way to make callbacks survive app configuration changes and killed in background scenarios.
+ */

 @Keep